The Picture of Dorian Gray: Modern response

-The novel was mostly ignored and considered "unworthy" of critical attention until about the 1980s; with Richard Ellmann even writing that "parts of the novel are wooden, padded, self-indulgent".
+Until about the 1980s, the novel was mostly ignored and considered "unworthy" of critical attention; with Richard Ellmann even writing that "parts of the novel are wooden, padded, self-indulgent".
 Afterwards, critics began to reassess it as a masterpiece of Wilde's oeuvre.
 Joyce Carol Oates wrote of the book "it is exceptionally good – in fact, one of the strongest and most haunting of English novels", while noting that the reputation of the novel was still questionable.
-Allie Townsend of Time placed it 8th on her 6 October 2010 "must read classic horror novels" list, remarking "Oscar Wilde's only novel, The Picture Of Dorian Gray is a beautifully brooding account of a man whose vanity leads him to wish for everlasting youth, and the spiraling menace of immortality."
+Allie Townsend of Time placed it eighth on her 6 October 2010 "must-read horror classics" list, remarking "Oscar Wilde's only novel, The Picture Of Dorian Gray is a beautifully brooding account of a man whose vanity leads him to wish for everlasting youth, and the spiraling menace of immortality."
 The Mary Sue put it on its list of "best gothic horror novels", stating "Oscar Wilde's most celebrated novel, The Picture of Dorian Gray, combines Gothic elements with the author's trademark wit and social commentary.
 The novel revolves around Dorian Gray, a charming and erudite man whose portrait ages and warps as a result of his debauchery while he remains unblemished and youthful.
 Wilde explores the nature of beauty, the dangers of indulgence, and the rot that lurks under a seemingly perfect facade ...
 I can relate."
 In March 2014, Robert McCrum of The Guardian listed it among the 100 best novels ever written in English, calling it "an arresting, and slightly camp, exercise in late-Victorian gothic".